Overview

 Improve quality of life in surrounding neighborhoods by substantially reducing existing congestion and air quality and noise effects associated with existing Caltrain and future rail expansion

-Presentation of project initiation report and recommendations for next steps
+Presentation of project Bridging Study Report and recommendations for next steps

-Further pre-environmental technical analysis; environmental review and preliminary design; final design; procurement and construction
+Environmental review and preliminary design; final design; procurement and construction.
+The project timeline is subject to funding availability.

 Project Partners